ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/cross-platform/avh_cicd/_index.md

 ---
-title: Get started with CI/CD and Arm Virtual Hardware

-description: Get started integrating Arm Virtual Hardware on AWS into a GitHub CI/CD development flow
+title: Integrate Arm Virtual Hardware into CI/CD workflow (I of II)

-minutes_to_complete: 45
+minutes_to_complete: 30

 who_is_this_for: This is an introductory topic for embedded software developers new to Arm Virtual Hardware and its features.